-These are just common symptoms but patient may have other symptoms too that should not be ignored as wrist joint is one of the most important joint of our body.
+These are just common symptoms but the patient may have other symptoms too that should not be ignored as wrist joint is one of the most important joints of our body.
 So anything that is not normal or is causing discomfort should be discussed with the doctor and treated accordingly.

 Diagnosis of Wrist Ailments

 The diagnosis of wrist ailments starts with a complete medical history of the patient.
 It is also required to consider family history of joint pains as some of these disorders run in families.
 This is followed by thorough physical examination of the joint to find any visible signs and assess its level of activity.
 In addition to these following diagnostic tests are almost always required to conclude the disorder:

 Treatment of wrist problems specifically depends upon the cause and extent of disorder.
 It is required to first evaluate the damage that has already occurred and simultaneously start the treatment that would prevent further damage.
 Treatment may include some of the following:

 - Medication: Oral or injectable medicines are given to reduce pain, swelling and inflammation e.g. NSAIDs (nonsteroidal anti-inflammatory drugs).

 - Physical therapy: Various types of exercises and activities are advised to the patient so as to improve the joint movement and strength.